snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/json-editor/index.md

 sidebar_position: 1
 sidebar_custom_props:
   offerings:
-    - enterprise
+    - bdp
 ---

 :::info
 The JSON editor is ideal for more complex data structures that require heavy nesting and more advanced data types.
 For simple data structures, use the [Data Structures Builder](/docs/understanding-tracking-design/managing-your-data-structures/ui/builder/index.md).
 :::

 ## Creating a new data structure

 Select whether you'd like to create an [Event](/docs/understanding-your-pipeline/events/index.md) or an [Entity](/docs/understanding-your-pipeline/entities/index.md).
 You can always change this selection at a later date.

 ![](images/image-2.png)